OSCA-Kampala-Chapter/autotelegram/docs/index.md

 To contribute to the project, please follow along with the issues being posted and also the discussions.

 ## **Contributing**
 Autotelegram accepts contributions from the community.
-To know more about how to contribute, read how [contributing](contributing.md) page.
+To know more about how to contribute, read the[contributing](contributing.md) page.

 ## **License**